Surface and Mineral Owners Information

 This page has been developed to help surface and mineral owners find out more information with regard to many of the questions that come with the exploration and production of oil and gas in North Dakota.

 An updated version of a 1981 NDSU Cooperative Extension Service Bulletin entitled North Dakota Oil and Gas Leasing Considerations (3MB) is now available.
 This PDF document has been modified with the permission of the NDSU Extension Service.

 If you would like to see if there is a well or permit issued on or near your minerals and you know the Section, Township, and Range the lands are located in, you can search on the Find My Well web page.

 Here you will find the notice to surface owners concerning the right of compensations for damages caused by oil and gas operations.
 The North Dakota Department of Trust Lands website offers examples of oil and gas leases and pooling agreements.
 It also has the results of the most recent State Land Department quarterly oil and gas lease auction.

 A statement of intention to succeed to the ownership of mineral interest form is also available for surface owners wishing to claim abandoned minerals under their property.
-(Please be advised that the statement of claim and succession claim forms are available as a convenience.
-Any additional fees assessed in filing these forms are not the responsibility of the DMR.)
+(Please be advised that the statement of intention to succeed form is available as a convenience.
+Any additional fees assessed in filing this form is not the responsibility of the DMR.)

 In addition, the ND Department of Agriculture has a Mediation Service to assist surface owners and energy companies in resolving "split estate" surface damage disputes.
 For more information, go to the North Dakota Mediation Service web page.